Sign up for APHA emails to stay up-to-date on key public health news. ×

 At APHA, Benjamin also serves as publisher of the nonprofit's monthly publication, The Nation's Health, the association's official newspaper, and the American Journal of Public Health, the profession’s premier scientific publication.
 He is the author of more than 200 scientific articles and book chapters.
 His recent book Public Health Under Siege: Improving Policy in Turbulent Times explores the impact of policy on our nation's health and offers specific actions to improve health and extend life expectancy.
 He is also the author of The Quest for Health Reform: A Satirical History, an exposé of the 100-year quest to ensure quality affordable health coverage for all using political cartoons.

 Benjamin is an active member of the National Academy of Public Administration and the National Academy of Medicine (formerly the Institute of Medicine) of the National Academies of Science, Engineering and Medicine.
-He serves on the boards of many nonprofit organizations including Research!America, the Truth Initiative, the Environmental Defense Fund and Ceres.
+He serves on the boards of several nonprofit organizations including Research!America, the Environmental Defense Fund and the American Public Health Association.
 Dr. Benjamin is also a former member of the National Infrastructure Advisory Council, which advises the president on how best to assure the security of the nation's critical infrastructure.